Project of IISHJ

 In the contemporary world, the prohibition against outmarriage is a crucial importance to Jewish survivalists.
 With the rapid disappearance of many unique Jewish forms of behavior and with the quick assimilation of Jews to the cultures of Western nations, the only barrier that seems to stand between group identity and the ethic melting pot is segregated reproduction.

 Since group survival for the sake of group survival is no longer publicly respectable, Jewish professionals are driven to find “nobal” reasons for this parochialism.
 Jews and gentiles are annually inundated by variety books that make the old claim that without Jewish exclusiveness mankind would enjoy less brotherhood, justice, an intellectual greatness. a world without jews, they claim, would almost be a world not worth having.
 Paragraph threatened minorities do not survive unconsciously ( like the Russians and the Chinese (.
 They often survive only by becoming obsessed with the problem of their own survival everything in Jewish life today is seen from the perspective of group survival, from the perspective of group identity period for many Jewish professionals, synagogue social action, experimental services, and the updating of Jewish philosophy are not avenues for individual fulfillment.
 Their gimmicks for involving Jews and Jewish institutions.
-Their value is a function of their ability to to promote Jewish identity.
+Their value is a function of their ability to promote Jewish identity.